raul23/search-ebooks/README.rst

 Summary of results for ``pdftotext``-based search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Using cache, the search time is **4.7** times less than without cache:
+Using cache, the search is **4.7** times quicker than without cache:

 +-----------------------------+----------------+
 |             Case            | Time (seconds) |